-Too many years ago, it almost feels at times as if it never happened, I staggered through life with leaden feet, almost as if I walked through a quagmire.
+So many years ago, it feels at times as if it never happened, I staggered through life with leaden feet, as if I walked through a quagmire.
 It was a season of sadness for me.
 I’m not exactly sure to this day exactly what brought it on with such force.
 This interval of time on my life journey sometimes feels like a moment long passed.
 A blip on the radar.
-In other ways, it seems to have lasted an eternity and its effects are etched deep.
+At other times, it seems to have lasted an eternity and its effects are etched deep in my soul.

 Unfortunately, it’s not unusual to hear of someone close to us who struggles with crippling emotions.
 However, when I went through this dark period, it was not so common to speak about it.
-From this challenging time, I learned a great deal about myself through introspection and developed coping mechanisms for the management of my emotions.
+From this challenging time, I learned a great deal about myself through introspection and I developed coping mechanisms for the management of my emotions.

 The first day of spring was a month past but I continue to enjoy the season with new varieties of gorgeous flowers popping up, colorful butterflies flit from one flower to another in search of nectar (I love butterflies), warmer weather has arrived with blue sunny skies.
 Spring is my favorite time of year because it reminds me that new beginnings are possible.
 Out of the barren ground springs new life.
 Nature wakes from its sleep and with it, beauty is reborn.

 “Lo, the winter is past, the rain is over and gone; the flowers appear on the earth; the time of the singing of birds is come, and the voice of the turtle (turtledove) is heard in our land.”
 (Song of Solomon 2:11,12)

 Just as seasons in nature come and go, so do seasons in our lives.
 As human